Home » Big Island » Hawaii Volcanoes National Park Hotel: Volcano House Review

 This is definitely one of the most unique places to stay in Hawaii.
 I mean, I got to see lava glowing from my hotel room window!
 It’s perfect for visiting Hawaii Volcanoes National Park with kids!

 I’d highly suggest staying two nights here.
 The weather up at the volcano can be unpredictable.
-The first day we arrived, it was completely overcast and we couldn’t see anything at the scenic lookouts.
+The first day we arrived, it was completely overcast, and we couldn’t see anything at the scenic lookouts.
 The next day, BAM, it was super clear!

 Since there are only 33 rooms, you’ll definitely want to make reservations since they book up early (especially during an eruption).
 If you can’t snag a room, they also have cabins available.
 It’s one of the coolest places to stay on the Big Island.

-Other Lodging in Volcano Hawaii
+Other Lodging near Volcano National Park

-In case the Hawaii volcano hotel is booked up, there are a few vacation rental homes available in Volcano, Hawaii just outside of the park.
+In case the volcano hotel Hawaii is booked up, there are a few vacation rental homes available in Volcano, Hawaii, just outside of the park.

-There’s a really cool 3 bedroom cabin that can sleep 4 people comfortably.
+There’s a really cool 3-bedroom cabin that can sleep 4 people comfortably.
 It’s one of the places to stay in Volcano Hawaii.
-Plus, there’s a kitchen so it’s easy to make your own meals.
+Plus, there’s a kitchen, so it’s easy to make your own meals.
 Check the latest rates and more information.

 If you need something larger, there’s a 3 bedroom home that can sleep up to 8 people in 6 different beds.
 Check the latest rates and more information.